jamathews/bitwarden-backup-script/README.md

 ```bash
 ./bitwarden-backup-script extract --archive encrypted_backup.tar.gz.gpg --output extracted_folder --gpg --gpg-passphrase "DecryptPassword"
 ```
-_Note:_ The script automatically tries to recognize by the file extension whether it is an archive encrypted with gpg, but you can override this with the `--gpg` option
-_Note:_ Set the `--gpg-passphrase` for sessions without gui, otherwise it will be asked interactively by gpg
+_Note:_ The script automatically tries to recognize by the file extension whether it is an archive encrypted with gpg, but you can override this with the `--gpg` option.
+Set the `--gpg-passphrase` for sessions without gui, otherwise it will be asked interactively by gpg

 ### Extracting a archive file without helper